-Thanksgiving Day prep is a marathon, not a sprint.
-Do yourself a favor, try one of these great do ahead recipe ideas.
-Mashed potatoes are one of the most important side dishes on the T-Day table.
+Remember, Thanksgiving Day prep is a marathon, not a sprint.
+Do yourself a favor, and try one of these great does ahead recipe ideas.
+Mashed potatoes are one of the essential side dishes on the T-Day table.
 Trust me… I’m the last person to take a risk with these babies.
 Last year I made this recipe for Sour Cream Mashed Potatoes.
 The best part?
 You can make them ahead of time.
-I was hesitant at first because I’ve been witness to (and responsible for) a few mashed potato disasters in my time.
-But, this actually worked!
+I was initially hesitant because I’ve witnessed (and am responsible for) a few mashed potato disasters.
+But this worked!
 The potatoes can be made up to five hours in advance.
 You cover and chill them.
-When it’s time – reheat them gently and add milk to loosen, as needed (we used half-and-half).
+When it’s time – reheat them gently and add milk to loosen them, as needed (we used half-and-half).
 They turned out fabulous!

 Another do-ahead tip: make all your pies the day before.
 Most pies can sit out overnight in a cool room or be refrigerated.
 Just remember to bring them to room temperature before serving.

 Kids are crazy for cupcakes.
-Try these Frosted Pumpkin Cupcakes and even let the kids help you make them.
+Try these Frosted Pumpkin Cupcakes, and even let the kids help you make them.
 They are adorable and even have a pretzel rod for a stem.

-If you are feeling particularly ambitious, here are “23 Adorable Thanksgiving Desserts Kids Will Love“.
+If you are particularly ambitious, here are “23 Adorable Thanksgiving Desserts Kids Will Love“.
 Some of them are truly adorable.

 Easy Dessert Recipes: